h5bp/html5-boilerplate/readme.md

 * Mobile browser optimizations.
 * Protection against any stray `console.log` causing JavaScript errors in IE6/7.
 * The latest jQuery via CDN, with a local fallback.
-* A custom Modernizr build (including Respond.js) for feature detection and a polyfill for CSS Media Queries.
+* A custom Modernizr build for feature detection.
 * An optimized Google Analytics snippet.
 * Apache server caching, compression, and other configuration defaults for Grade-A performance.
-* A build script to automate the minification and concatenation of your HTML/CSS/JS.
 * Cross-domain Ajax and Flash.
 * "Delete-key friendly."
 Easy to strip out parts you don't need.
 * Extensive inline and accompanying documentation.